+\textbf{Large Language Models: }LLMs with extensive commonsense and outstanding reasoning abilities have been widely explored in many domains, such as mathematics~\cite{yao2022react}, question answering~\cite{zhuang2023toolqa}, and human-machine interaction~\cite{touvron2023llama}.
+Following this direction and motivated by the exploration of LLMs' usability in urban studies~\cite{feng2025citybench}, researchers have begun developing diverse domain-specific LLMs tailored for urban applications, for example, CityGPT~\cite{feng2025citygpt}, UrbanLLM~\cite{jiang2024urbanllm}, and UrbanLLaVA~\cite{feng2025urbanllava}.
+In contrast to these approaches, which rely on fine-tuning LLMs with domain-specific knowledge, our work focuses on a training-free paradigm by constructing an agentic framework.

-With the advent of ChatGPT~\cite{openai_chatgpt}, large language models(LLMs) with extensive commonsense and outstanding reasoning abilities have been widely explored in many domains, such as mathematics~\cite{yao2022react}, question answering~\cite{zhuang2023toolqa}, and human-machine interaction~\cite{touvron2023llama}.
-Furthermore, agentic framework~\cite{wang2024survey, sumers2023cognitive, xi2023rise} are proposed to enhance the robustness and task solving abilities of LLMs for real-world complex tasks, such as web-navigation~\cite{yao2022webshop,nakano2021webgpt,zhou2023webarena} and software development~\cite{hong2023metagpt,qian2024chatdev,yang2024swe}.
-Following this promising direction, researchers also explore the potential of applying LLM based agent for automatic research experiments~\cite{bogin2024super, romera2024mathematical, boiko2023autonomous} especially machine learning experiments~\cite{huang2024mlagentbench, shen2024hugginggpt, zhang2024benchmarking, wu2024visionllm}.
-For example, MLAgentBench~\cite{huang2024mlagentbench} designs MLagent to automatically solve simple kaggle competition with ReAct mechanism in terms of success rate.
-DSBench~\cite{zhang2024benchmarking} verifies the LLM based agent for solving classic data science tasks with tabular data as input.
-However, trajectory data are more complicated than the tabular data or text data and different trajectory modelling tasks also exhibit diverse problem settings and models, which are too challenging for these existing agents designed for general machine learning tasks with simple data input and interface.
-Recently, UrbanLLM~\cite{jiang2024urbanllm} follows the idea of HuggingGPT~\cite{shen2024hugginggpt} to manage the existing specialized spatial-temporal models and APIs for tackling urban related tasks, which covers some trajectory modelling tasks.
-However, existing specialized spatial-temporal AI models usually designed for specific task with specific data and format, directly utilizing these models can suffer significant performance drop even can not generate any make sense results.
-In this paper, different from general machine learning agent and UrbanLLM for static spatial-temporal model, our proposed agentic framework is designed for unified trajectory modelling which can provide automatically model training and optimization for various trajectory data and tasks.
+\textbf{LLM based Agents:} In the general domain, agentic framework~\cite{wang2024survey, sumers2023cognitive, xi2023rise} are proposed to enhance the robustness and task solving abilities of LLMs for real-world complex tasks, such as web-navigation~\cite{yao2022webshop,nakano2021webgpt,zhou2023webarena} and software development~\cite{hong2023metagpt,qian2024chatdev,yang2024swe}.
+Besides, researchers also explore the potential of applying LLM based agent for automatic research experiments~\cite{bogin2024super, romera2024mathematical, boiko2023autonomous} especially machine learning experiments~\cite{huang2024mlagentbench, shen2024hugginggpt, zhang2024benchmarking, wu2024visionllm}.
+Recently, LLM-based agent also be applied in specific trajectory modeling tasks, e.g., trajectory prediction~\cite{feng2024agentmove} and trajectory simulation~\cite{du2025cams}.
+In this paper, our proposed agentic framework is designed for unified trajectory modelling which can provide automatically model training and optimization for various trajectory data and tasks.